samicrusader/cbftp-svn/README.md

    on the site from the main screen, use the arrow keys to navigate to the right connection, and then press d.

-Q: How do I exit cbftp?
+How do I exit cbftp?
 Do I need to save the data file somehow?
-A: press ctrl-c.
+> press ctrl-c.
 The data file is written automatically once in a while when cbftp is running, and upon exit.

-Q: Can I edit the data file manually?
+Can I edit the data file manually?
-A: Yes, there are tools provided for that: bin/datafilecat and bin/datafilewrite.
+> Yes, there are tools provided for that: bin/datafilecat and bin/datafilewrite.
 You can also read the file directly through OpenSSL
    commands:
    openssl enc -d -aes-256-cbc -pbkdf2 -md sha256 -in ~/.cbftp/data

-Q: Can I run cbftp on Windows?
+Can I run cbftp on Windows?
-A: Yes, it should work through cygwin, but it hasn't been tested lately and the polling mechanism available there is not as efficient.
+> Yes, it should work through cygwin, but it hasn't been tested lately and the polling mechanism available there is not as efficient.

-Q: Can I share this software with others?
+Can I share this software with others?
-A: Sure, go ahead.
+> Sure, go ahead.

-Q: Will feature X be added soon?
+Will feature X be added soon?
-A: I'm open to all kinds of suggestions, but I have very little spare time and development is therefore rather slow.
+> I'm open to all kinds of suggestions, but I have very little spare time and development is therefore rather slow.

-Q: How do I upgrade to a newer version?
+How do I upgrade to a newer version?
-A: Just compile and run the new version.
+> Just compile and run the new version.
 The data file will be adjusted to the new format if necessary.
 But CAREFUL!
 Do not start an older version again after this, as this might result in some information being lost from the data file.
 Make a backup of the data file (~/.cbftp/data) if you are uncertain or want to try things out.

-Q: Can I make modifications to cbftp?
+Can I make modifications to cbftp?
-A: That's why the source code is provided!
+> That's why the source code is provided!
 If you are adding things that would be useful for others, make sure to pass your changes back upstream, and they might end up in the upstream source tree eventually.

-Q: Where can I donate to show my support for this awesome software?
+Where can I donate to show my support for this awesome software?
-A: No need, I mostly do this for my own amusement.
+> No need, I mostly do this for my own amusement.